blitzwolfz/MemeRoyale/README.md

-Don't delete any files unless I do it myself.
+Unless it is a file I deleted, please do not delete any files without some thought.
 Of course you are allowed to modify this program as you see fit just note, that if you do, I am not responsible for anything that happens.

 # Synchronization

-If you wish to run this bot with any features I make, then you should on the regular push all changes from [this branch](https://github.com/blitzwolfz/MemeRoyale/tree/master) to your code.
+If you wish to run this bot with any features I make, then you should on the regular push all changes from [the Master branch](https://github.com/blitzwolfz/MemeRoyale/tree/master) to your code.
 This branch will hold all the stable features of the bot.
 Of course if you want to try out new branches and their code, you are free to do so at your own risk.
 I will not provide any installation instructions on these branches unless stated otherwise.

 # Installation

 For both local and hosted steps, you will need a copy of the bot.
-Do this by going [to this link](https://github.com/blitzwolfz/MemeRoyale/tree/master) and downloading a copy.
+Do this by going [to this link](https://github.com/blitzwolfz/MemeRoyale/archive/refs/heads/master.zip) and downloading a zip copy.
+You can also go to the repo, and dowload it in another manner.

 ## Locally
 You can run this bot in two ways, locally or on the web.
 To run this bot locally you have to have the NodeJS Runtime on your PC, and have some basic knowledge on using the command prompt/terminal.
 If you are using the bot as is then follow these instructions, if you are modifying the bot, then follow these instructions but I can't promise anything from working properly.